Maya Shankar

 Maya Shankar: Biography at a Glance

-• Maya Shankar is a cognitive scientist and global authority on human behavior who currently serves as Google’s Global Director of Behavioral Economics.
+• Maya Shankar is a cognitive scientist and global authority on human behavior and change, currently serving as Google’s Global Director of Behavioral Economics.

-• She is the Creator, Host, and Executive Producer of the Ambie Award-winning podcast A Slight Change of Plans, featuring deeply personal stories and scientific insights about who we are and who we become in the face of a big change featuring guests like Hillary Clinton, Tiffany Haddish, and Kacey Musgraves.
+• She created and hosts A Slight Change of Plans, Apple’s “Best Show of the Year,” blending science and storytelling to help millions navigate life’s biggest transitions.
+The podcast features deeply personal stories and scientific insights about who we are and who we become in the face of a big change featuring guests like Hillary Clinton, Tiffany Haddish, and Kacey Musgraves.

 Videos